-Notice that the sum of the selected numbers has exactly one 1 in each column the variable section, so the part of K consisting of 1s is correct.
-We need to make sure the section of K consisting of 3s is correct.
+Notice that the sum of the selected numbers has exactly one 1 in each column of the variable section, so the variable section of the sum K is correct.

+Now we need to make sure the section of K consisting of 3's is correct.
 Because each clause contains a true literal, there must be at least one 1 in each clause column.
 But the total number of 1s in a single clause column in part 1 can be at most 3 since each clause contains 3 literals.
 If a clause column has one 1, then select both of the padding (part 2) numbers for that column to make a total of exactly 3.
 If there are two 1's, select one of the padding numbers.
 If there are three 1's, do not select any of the padding numbers for that clause.